The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 The clippers are creating varying depths across your horse.

 - You are seeing sand dunes of hair on your horse!
-You may also see areas where it looks like the clippers have dug into your horse.
+You may also see areas where the clippers have dug into your horse.

 - This is usually caused by dirty horses and/or blades.
 There’s also another reason which can be fixed with some practice!
 Blades should glide atop your horse without the need for pressure.